natenka/pyneng-book-en/docs/source/book/17_serialization/3_yaml.rst

 Combination of elements
 ^^^^^^^^^^^^^^^^^^^^

 A dictionary with two keys: access and trunk.
-The values that correspond to these keys - command lists:
+Values that correspond to these keys - command lists:

 .. code:: yaml